 Pam writes Romance — especially Rom-Com — Mysteries, and Self-Help.

-She’s addicted to The Voice and Game of Thrones.
+She’s addicted to Game of Thrones.
 She likes dogs and cats equally, prefers her coffee strong, her cabernet hearty, her chocolate dark, and her foods non-GMO.
-She lives for a good giggle in Venice, California with her fur-babies.
+She lives for a good giggle in Venice, California with her fur-baby.

 She loves hearing from readers.
 Sign up for her newsletter for info on upcoming books, deals, and special events.